Best areas in Dublin — what the data says

 Find your best area on the map

-IrelandInsights lets you hover any electoral division in Dublin and see its exact Census 2022 figures.
-Switch between metrics, compare areas side by side, and ask the AI analyst to explain what the data means for a specific area.
+Hover any Dublin electoral division on IrelandInsights to see its Census 2022 figures.
+Switch between metrics, compare areas side by side, and ask the AI analyst what the data means for a specific area.

 ← Compare all areas of Ireland · County Dublin full profile →